-The TOE provides intrusion prevention system (IPS) capabilities by combining the security of a Next Generation IPS (NGIPS) with the power of access control, malware protection, and URL/IP filtering (Block List/Do Not Block List) known as Security Intelligence.
-The TOE monitors incoming and outgoing network traffic and performs real-time traffic analysis and logging using the industry-leading Snort[®] engine.
+The TOE provides intrusion prevention system (IPS) capabilities by combining the security of a Next Generation IPS (NGIPS) with the power of access control, malware protection, and URL/IP filtering known as Security Intelligence.
+The TOE monitors incoming and outgoing network traffic and performs real-time traffic analysis and logging using the Snort® engine.
 All packets on the monitored network are scanned, decoded, preprocessed and compared against a set of rules to determine whether inappropriate traffic, such as system attacks, is being sent over the network.
 The system generates alerts or blocks the traffic when deviations of the expected network behavior are detected or when there is a match to a known attack pattern.
-The TOE also provides IPsec connection capabilities.
-All references within this ST to "VPN" connectivity refer to the use of IPsec tunnels to secure connectivity to and/or from the TOE, for example, gateway-to-gateway1 VPN or remote access VPN.